carlbeech/fast-duplicate-finder/README.md

 * You can save all the input parameters into a configuration file, so you don't have to keep typing them in ;-)
 * Pattern matching of files is performed by using SHA256, not MD5.
 * The program outputs a runnable script that contains the necessary file delete commands, so you can review/ammend before you run.
+* Output is generated while the filesystem is scanned so there is usable output even if you get a partial run.
 * Can output linux (bash) output, or windows (batch file) output
 * Automatically detects and adapts output for the OS
 * Both GUI and command line versions of the program.